The good news is that you have many options to earn extra cash from your unwanted furniture.

 eBid, an eBay alternative, has a competitive advantage over its opponent because of its low commission costs of only 3% and over 14,000 product listings.

-You can offer furniture at auction or a fixed price, just as eBay, and use the local pickup for heavier items.
+You can offer furniture at auction or a fixed price, just like eBay, and use the local pickup for heavier items.

 Another prominent feature is the ability to rapidly import things you’re selling on eBay or Amazon, allowing you to reach more potential customers.
 It also improves the chances of your furniture finding a new home sooner.